euknyaz/micro-serv/README.md

 ./micro-serv -l test-host
 ```

-## Micro Sock on Docker Compose and Weave Cloud
+## Micro-Serv on Docker Compose and Weave Cloud

-Micro Sock is a small application that simulates a microservice.
+Micro-Serv  is a small application that simulates a microservice.
 It listens for connections and initiates connection to other services specified as a parameter on the command line, and exchanges messages with those services.
 It is ideal for building a quick topology of services that talk to each other.

-The instructions on this page will allow you to get started with a Docker Compose setup that uses multiple micro-serv containers to build a topology that resembles the other Sock Shop deployments.
+The instructions on this page will allow you to get started with a Docker Compose setup that uses multiple micro-serv containers to build a topology simulating different layouts of app services for deployment.
 The advantage is that that the required download is only 5 MB and the whole setup starts very fast.

 ### Pre-requisites